2020 Republican National Convention: Security

-The Committee on Arrangements' director of security was Robert "Bob" O'Donnell, and its deputy director of security was Max Poux.

-For the opening day, in which daytime events were held in Charlotte, several roads were closed near and surrounding the Charlotte Convention Center.
-Local transit services, including the Lynx Light Rail, were modified.
-A temporary ban on flying unmanned aerial vehicles was put in place in the Charlotte area.
-The Charlotte-Mecklenburg Police Department spent $17 million in expenditures related to the convention.

 The Republican National Convention was originally to be a National Special Security Event.
 The originally-planned Charlotte convention had been awarded this status.
 The plans for a convention in Jacksonville had also been awarded this status.
 Jacksonville had been given $30 million federal grants for security.

 The city of Jacksonville had paid $69,777 to a consulting company that was assisting them in security.
 When the convention was slated for Jacksonville, there had been concern expressed by Duval County sheriff Mike Williams over the ability of local law enforcement to provide security due to poor funding and lack of advance planning as a result of the late change of venue.